Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 It's clear that there are many things gym owners — and gym members — can do to lower the risk of infection at a gym, but that doesn't mean the risk is gone.
 Infectious disease doctors and public health experts caution that gyms should not downplay their potential for spreading disease, especially if coronavirus is widespread in the surrounding community.

-"There are very few [gyms] that can actually implement all the infection control measures," says Saskia Popescu, an infectious disease epidemiologist in Phoenix, Ariz.
+"There are very few [gyms] that can actually implement all the infection control measures," says Saskia Popescu, an infectious disease epidemiologist in Phoenix.
 "That's really the challenge with gyms, there is so much variety that it makes it hard to put them into a single box."

-Popescu and two colleagues developed a COVID risk chart for different activities.
+Popescu and two colleagues developed a COVID-19 risk chart for different activities.
 Gyms were classified as "medium high," on par with eating indoors at a restaurant or getting a haircut, but less risky than going to a bar or riding public transit.

 Popescu acknowledges there's not much recent evidence that gyms are major sources of infection, but that should not give people a false sense of assurance.